NipunDas/Taskinator-Project/README.md

 # Taskinator-Project

-Taskinator is a To-Do list web application created for the CSC 307 Softawre Engineering class.
+Taskinator is a To-Do list web application created for the CSC 307 Software Engineering class.

 # Contributing